 Innovation is NOT the act of solo genius. iPhone is not Steve Jobs.
 It’s not even Jony Ive.
 Siri isn’t a Steve Jobs invention either.
 It came from a 30-year long research program led by the US department of defense at a not-for-profit research center

 In the absence of standards, it wouldn’t be possible for innovators to scale their innovations in different geographies, over decades and centuries.
 Standards help a massive number of people focus on the goal.

 Truly productive innovation requires a meeting of minds, from different worlds.

-In fact, learning to collaborate, giving, and receiving feedback of your work can be more important than your own intelligence.
+In fact, learning to collaborate, giving, and receiving feedback about your work can be more important than your own intelligence.
 Innovation does not come from isolated geniuses’ head.
-It comes from problem on the field that somehow is solved in a new, better way.
+It comes from a problem on the field that somehow is solved in a new, better way.